The Magnus Archives: Season 1

 Season 1 of The Magnus Archives ran from 24 March 2016 to 13 October 2016.
+It covers episodes 'MAG 1 - Angler Fish' through 'MAG 40 - Human Remains.'

 Jonathan Sims is installed as the new Head Archivist of the Magnus Institute's Archives, his predecessor Gertrude Robinson having gone missing and is presumed dead.
 As he attempts to digitize statements about supernatural incidents, he finds that some statements can only be recorded on cassette tapes, as opposed to the preferred digital recordings.
 Sims maintains a skeptical view of the statements' potential authenticity.
 Eventually, the archival staff are directly threatened by Jane Prentiss, a woman who became host to a sentient hive of worms.
 Prentiss stalks the Institute for several weeks until Sims accidentally damages a wall while attempting to kill a spider, revealing millions of worms hiding behind it.
 In the ensuing worm attack, Sims and archival assistant Tim Stoker are partially infested while another assistant, Sasha James, is killed by another creature called the Not-Them, which assumes her identity.
 The attack is ended when Institute Head Elias Bouchard activates the building's carbon dioxide fire suppression system which kills Prentiss and all the worms.
 In the aftermath, the third archival assistant, Martin Blackwood, reveals that he has found the remains of Robinson in secret tunnels beneath the Magnus Institute.